erizkiatama/bluehorntech/README.md

 3. **Error Handling**: User-friendly error messages for common issues
 4. **Coordinate Display**: Users can work with latitude/longitude coordinates without map visualization

+### Timezone Handling
+Currently using UTC for all datetime operations.
+In production, this would be enhanced to:
+- Store creator timezone with each schedule
+- Handle "today" queries in the appropriate local timezone
+- Support timezone-aware scheduling across regions

 ## 🚧 Development Commands

 ### Docker Compose (Recommended)